Opinions are always shifting on which health supplements are best but one perennial favourite is cod liver oil. So what’s the big deal?

 Happily, cod liver oil also contains a good supply of vitamin D, another heavyweight of the vitamin world.

-Check out my recommended products page and you’ll see one of my favourites is Green Pasture fermented cod liver oil.
+Check out my recommended products and you’ll see one of my favourites is Green Pasture fermented cod liver oil.
 The fermentation process unlocks even more nutrients.

 It’s also available in a version combined with grass-fed butter, as this mix has been found to be particularly beneficial.